ab-hi-ji-th/Sim-Tracer/README.md

-Here's a **professional and detailed GitHub README** incorporating all the materials you have:

----

 ### **📌 SIM Tracer - Phone Number Tracker & WhatsApp Notifier**

 A Python-based **SIM Tracer** that extracts **location, service provider, and geographic coordinates** of a phone number.
 The location details are automatically **sent via WhatsApp Web** to a predefined recipient.